yezero/sandstorm/roadmap/platform/grains/README.md

 - Some storage (POSIX filesystem).
 - Outgoing capability connections to other grains.

-Sandstorm supports many useful operations on whole grains independent of the application.
+Thurly supports many useful operations on whole grains independent of the application.

 ## Backup